Bremen Cathedral: Tower disasters

-On 27 January 1638, the southern belfry, that already had looked instable since more than a century, collapsed causing severe damage to surrounding buildings and killing eight people.
+On 27 January 1638, the southern belfry, that had already looked unstable for more than a century, collapsed causing severe damage to surrounding buildings and killing eight people.
 Its lower storeys received a flat roof.

 Also in 1638, the Prince-Archbishopric's Lutheran Administrator Frederick II reopened St Peter's as a Lutheran place of worship, while meanwhile all other churches in town had become Calvinist.
 In 1642, a Lutheran Latin School opened at St Peter's.
 Just eighteen years later, a lightning struck the northern tower and burned the roof, which collapsed into the nave destroying the roof.
 The walls of northern tower were quickly rebuilt, covered with a simple pyramidal roof.
 The southern tower suffered a second collapse and remained an open ruin for almost two and a half centuries.

 Interior development

-Though the outer appearance of the Building remained quite poor for more than two centuries, the importance of the church increased.
+Though the outer appearance of the building remained quite poor for more than two centuries, the importance of the church increased.

 The Lutheran community in the walls of Bremen lacked the status of a parish, but due to immigration from the Lutheran states around Bremen, time by time it became the largest religious group in the city.
 In administrative matters, the Lutherans that joined the services in the cathedral, at the same time were members of the Calvinist parishes of the municipal districts, where they lived.

 To get space for the increasing audience of the services, some galleries were built inside the central nave and the northern aisle.
 Between 1693 and 1698, Arp Schnitger installed a huge organ that would be played until 1847, one of the most valuable equipment, Bremen Cathedral ever had.

 in the same period, in 1694/96, the Lutheran church received a new main altar with a canopy, resembling St. Peter's Baldachin in Vatican Basilica.
 About 80 years later, the western rose window had to be changed (for a simpler one), in order to prevent damages of the organ caused by humidity.